luiscarlosgph/dockerx/README.md

 root@0b2b964b8b8f:/# apt update && apt install -y x11-apps
 root@0b2b964b8b8f:/# xclock
 ```
+As above, a clock should be shown in your display.

 Launch containers from your Python code using this module:
 ----------------------------------------------------------